Weather Travel What the Papers Say TV GuideLeisure

 map of South Normanton, Derbyshire

 During the 18th and 19th century there was a middle class consisting of farmers, the rector and the Squire, and 2 groups of manual workers, framework knitters and miners.
 Each of the groups had its own traditions and culture, mixing rarely with the other group and even less with the farmers.
-The knitters, or shiners as they were known from the state of their trouser seats after a 14 hour day sitting at their machines, tended to live in certain areas,'around the Dog Pool, along Water Lane and particularly up the narrow alleys around the Old Market place.
+The knitters, or shiners as they were known - after a 14 hour day sitting at their machines, tended to live in certain areas, around the Dog Pool, Water Lane and up the narrow alleys near the Old Market place.

 St.Michaels Church, South Normanton, Derbyshire